pinojs/pino/docs/transports.md

 `pino-mysql` can extract and save log fields into corresponding database fields and/or save the entire log stream as a [JSON Data Type][JSONDT].

-For full documentation and command line switches read the [readme][pino-mysql].
+For full documentation and command line switches read the [README][pino-mysql].

 [pino-mysql]: https://www.npmjs.com/package/pino-mysql
 [MySQL]: https://www.mysql.com/